History of autism: In the United States

-The US Community Mental Health Act (CMHA) of 1963 prompted the closure of most of the country's residential institutions for the mentally unwell.
-The intent was that as many people as possible would be enabled to live freely in homes without full time professional supervision, but could draw on support from community mental health centres.
-The introduction of Medicaid in 1965 increased the rate of institutional closure.In 1964, Bernard Rimland published the book Infantile Autism: The Syndrome and Its Implications for a Neural Theory of Behavior, which refuted the refrigerator theory.
+In 1964, Bernard Rimland published the book Infantile Autism: The Syndrome and Its Implications for a Neural Theory of Behavior, which refuted the refrigerator theory.
 Instead, Rimland suggested, autism was a result of biochemical defects "triggered by environmental assaults".
-It included a forward by Leo Kanner.
+It included a foreword by Leo Kanner.
 The book challenged the medical establishment's perceptions of autism.
 Rimland's message resonated with parents, who wanted to share their stories with him and ask for advice.
 (The book also includes a reference to "Asperger Syndrome".)

 Philip K. Dick published the science fiction book Martian Time-Slip in 1964, which features an autistic boy with special powers.

-In February 1965, American TV aired an episode of the series Directions entitled Conall, the story of a boy with autism told by his family.
+In February 1965, American TV aired an episode of the series Directions entitled "Conall", the story of a boy with autism told by his family.

 In May that year, Life magazine published an article on the work led by Norwegian-American behaviourist psychologist Ivar Lovaas at UCLA's Young Autism Project.
 "Screams, Slaps and Love" showed how the adults working with autistic children hit them as part of their training.

 Both this TV episode and magazine article led to further awareness of the condition in the United States.
 Later in 1965, this newfound awareness coalesced as Rimland, Lovaas, nurse Ruth C. Sullivan and others founded the National Society for Autistic Children (NSAC).
 Leo Kanner and Carl Fenichel soon joined its Professional Advisory Board.

+September 1966 saw the first episodes of Star Trek broadcast on American television.
+A prominent character in the program, Spock, has been seen by some as being autism-coded.

-Austrian-American psychologist Bruno Bettelheim at the University of Chicago countered Rimland's assertions about the causes of autism in his 1967 book Empty Fortress: Infantile Autism and the Birth of the Self.
+Bettelheim countered Rimland's assertions about the causes of autism in his 1967 book Empty Fortress: Infantile Autism and the Birth of the Self.
 It greatly popularised the refrigerator theory.
 Bettelheim subsequently appeared multiple times on The Dick Cavett Show in the 70s to discuss theories of autism and psychoanalysis.
 (Refrigerator theory has since been refuted in the scientific literature, including a 2015 systematic review which showed absolutely no association between caregiver interaction and language outcomes in ASD patients.)

 Another notable book of 1967 was The Siege: The First Eight Years of an Autistic Child by American teacher Clara Claiborne Park.
 It told the story of Clara's daughter and Clara's efforts to help her.
+(An updated version was released in 1982).

 Bernard Rimland left his central role at the NSAC in 1967, founding the Autism Research Institute.
 However, he remained attached to the NSAC.

-Starting in the late 1960s, "autism" started to be considered as a separate syndrome from "schizophrenia", just as Bleuler had separated schizophrenia from dementia.